Join Us

 To discuss this project please email: luis.figueredo@nottingham.ac.uk

-Manipulation control with safety certification in terms of constraints satisfaction (Set-based methods) and torque-based methods;
+Safety certified manipulation in terms of constraints satisfaction (set-based methods) and torque-based methods;

-Desired Experience: Background in robotic manipulation, motion planning, and control, and/or usage of real-robots.
+Desired: Experience in robotic manipulation, motion planning, and control, simulation environments, and/or usage of real-robots.

-Integrated Bi-Manual Motion Generation and Control shaped for Probabilistic Movement Primitives (Humanoids, 20222, best paper award finalist)
+Integrated Bi-Manual Motion Generation and Control shaped for Probabilistic Movement Primitives (Humanoids, 20222, best paper finalist)

 Manipulation planning under changing external forces (Autonomous Robots, 2020)